NanoCommons/user-handbook/index.md

 </svg>
 </figure>

+The **two strongly interlinked areas of data management for nanomaterials and nanoinformatics** covered in this handbook can be visualised as two interlinked cycles together representing the extended data life cycle.
+You can hover over the figure to access short introductions to the different aspects or on the three general areas in the lower part of the figure to access general information with links to individual subareas.

 ## Working together
 Many different research groups and projects (small and large) have and are developing data resources, software and platforms combining these.
 The NanoCommons infrastructure is meant to be even one level above these platforms to bring these together and gover harmonisation and interoperability aspects across platform / projects / country borders.
-The success is dependent on the underlying platforms and services and since not all information on this can and should be reproduced here, this will lead you to [short summaries and access links to the partnering platforms and networks]().
+The success is dependent on the underlying platforms and services and since not all information on this can and should be reproduced here, this will lead you to [short summaries and access links to the partnering platforms and networks]({{ site.baseurl }}/about-and-partner-projects/).

 Information on individual tools and services including the contact points and specialised material can be found in the [service catalogue](https://infrastructure.nanocommons.eu/services/).